rybalkinsd/atom/lecture09/presentation/PITCHME.md

 #HSLIDE
 ## Create a branch for game server
-Create the branch^ where you will develop the game server
+Create the branch from branch lecture09, where you will develop the game server:
 ```bash
 > git checkout -b game-server
 ```

 #HSLIDE
-## create a directory for game-server
+## create a directory for game server
+create a directory for game server
 Call it **game_server**
 In this directory you will create game server from scratch